tytydraco/yessleep/out/When_I_was_thirteen_years_old_my_friends_and_I_solved_mysteries_The_Strings_murders_case_still_haunts_me.md

 Usually for breaking into classrooms and the time Noah tried to jump into the vent because he saw it on TV.
 Principal Maine was drinking something that definitely wasn't coffee or water.
 His desk was an avalanche of paper, and I swore I could already see steam coming out of his ears.

 “You three.”
 The man leaned forward, raising his brow at Aris, who looked way too comfortable at a school he had just joined.
 “And you've dragged the new kid into your antics!
-I can't say I'm surprised when I've been on the phone with four separate reporters who want details on this *Middleview Four* garbage.”
+I can't say I'm surprised when I've been on the phone with four separate reporters who want details on this *Middleview Three* garbage.”

 Noah’s eyes lit up.
 “Wait, really?
 What did you tell them?”

 Principal Maine’s eyebrows twitched.
 “I told them the truth,” he leaned back in his chair.
 This guy had some serious stress-lines.
 “You are three stubborn children with zero respect for authority, who have broken multiple rules and are *very* close to acquiring criminal records before reaching the age of eleven.
 Which, might I say, is a first!
 The youngest person in this town to get a criminal record was Ellie Daley, back in the 80’s.
 She was thirteen years old.”

-“We’ve not broken any rules,” May said, “We’ve been catching bad people.”
+“We haven't broken any rules,” May said, “We’ve been catching bad people.”

 The man’s lip curled.
 “We have a full force of officers whose jobs are to find bad people,” he said.
 “Middleview does not need the protection of three children who are barely old enough to know right from wrong,” his eyes found Noah.
 He was always the punching bag for our teachers, and I never understood why.